rockett-raccoonn/HAHAHA/README.md

 🐈‍⬛ * I have 4 cats and I love them all so, so dearly.

 * Progressive Christian!
 That means that no, I don't think being a minority is a sin.
-Be respectful, please!
+God loves all his children!
+If you aren't Christian, thats totally fine, just be respectful, please!
+I am an ex-satanist/witch/hellenist/judaist, all from different periods of my life, so chances are, I understand where you're coming from if you're uncomfortable being around religious people.
+Thats alright!
+I won't push it on anybody, though I do openly show my love for God.

 ![bababanner5](https://github.com/user-attachments/assets/cbe15ca6-a708-4642-9798-57f91261996c)